Arcata–Eureka Airport: History

 The airport was built by the United States Navy during World War II to test defogging systems.
 It operated in support of the Naval Air Station Alameda as the Arcata Naval Auxiliary Air Station (NAAS) and was headquarters for the Eureka section of naval local defense forces for the 12th Naval District.

 In December 1947 a Southwest Airways Douglas DC-3 made the world's first blind landing by a scheduled commercial airliner using Ground-Controlled Approach (GCA) radar, Instrument Landing System (ILS) and Fog Investigation and Dispersal Operation (FIDO) oil-burners next to the runway.
 By the following year the airline had made 1,200 routine instrument landings at the often fog-shrouded airport.

 Facilities

 The airport covers 745 acre at an elevation of 222 ft.
 It has two asphalt runways: 14/32 is 6046 by 150 ft and 01/19 is 4501 by 150 ft.

-The airport is under the jurisdiction of the California Coastal Commission and major changes to the airport such as rezoning or fencing in the airport require its approval.
+The airport is under the jurisdiction of the California Coastal Commission and major changes to the airport such as rezoning or fencing require its approval.

+The airport is the site for the US Coast Guard’s Air Station-Sector Humboldt Bay.
+As a hub for general aviation, it provides 17 county-owned hangars, a large multi-purpose hangar and tiedown spaces for transient parking.

 The approach path for runway 32 passes over Central Avenue.
 The glare of the strobe lights that direct planes to the runway were a hazard for drivers, especially during rain when the strobes' intensity increased and the road reflected the blinking lights.
 Baffles were installed on the strobes which block the lights from shining on the road while still guiding aircraft.